5591 E. 72nd Ave., Commerce City, CO

 • Lippert 8K axles (specifically their hybrid series) often run a 12" x 2" brake shoe.

-Basically, the Lippert 8K axle is often still running a 7K brake assembly, while Dexter gives you more surface area for stopping.
+Essentially, the Lippert 8K axle is often still running a 7K brake assembly, while Dexter provides significantly more surface area for stopping.

 Interchangeability and Availability

-The perception that they don't is mostly an effect of distribution: general trailer dealers go heavy on Dexter, while RV dealers (who sell Lippert-equipped campers) stick to the Lippert aftermarket network.
-As long as the parts are interchangeable, I generally don't have qualms about whether a trailer is equipped with Dexter or Lippert.
+This perception that parts don't interchange is mostly an effect of distribution.
+General trailer dealers go heavy on Dexter, whereas RV dealers (who sell Lippert-equipped campers) stick to the Lippert aftermarket network.
+Because the parts are compatible, I generally don't have qualms about whether a trailer is equipped with Dexter or Lippert.

 Where Duratek Fits In

-Duratek is newer—they started manufacturing axles in 2016—but they offer a very comparable product that usually costs less.
-While you probably haven't seen them on many OEMs, they make replacement axles and parts that work seamlessly with existing brands.
+Though Duratek is newer, having started manufacturing axles in 2016.
+They offer a very comparable product that usually costs less.
+You probably haven't seen them on many OEMs yet, but they make direct replacement axles and parts that work seamlessly with existing brands.
+We consider them commercial grade.

 The Risk of the Unknown